sdruskat/software-citation-lesson/episodes/introduction.md

 :::::::::::::::::::::::::::::::::::::: questions

-- Why should researchers cite software?
+- Why should software be cited?
 - How should software be cited?
 - What do researchers need to cite software correctly?